WNTD: WNTD

 In 1999, the station was sold to Radio Unica for $16,750,000.
 In May 1999, the station began airing a Spanish-language news-talk format as Radio Unica.
 The station's callsign was changed to WNTD that month.
 Personalities heard on Radio Unica included Paul Bouche and Dra.
 Isabel, among others.
 Ricardo Brown was news director.
 In 2004, Multicultural Radio Broadcasting acquired Radio Unica's 15 radio stations for $150 million.

 WNTD was the original affiliate of Air America Radio in Chicago.
 Program hosts included Al Franken, Randi Rhodes, Janeane Garofalo, Rachel Maddow, Lizz Winstead and Chuck D. The network launched on March 31, 2004.
 However, these programs ended after two weeks, on April 14, due to a payment dispute between Multicultural Radio Broadcasting, then owner of WNTD, and Air America Radio.
 On April 15, a judge ruled that Air America had fully paid for airtime on WNTD and ordered Multicultural to broadcast Air America on the station.
 However, Air America would only continue on the station through the end of the month.
 WNTD would return to airing a Spanish language format.

 In 2007, the station was sold to Sovereign City Radio for $15 million.
-In October 2007, Relevant Radio began to air from 6 AM to 6 PM weekdays, while brokered Spanish language programming aired the remainder of the time.
+In October 2007, Relevant Radio began to air from 6 a.m. to 6 p.m. weekdays, while brokered Spanish language programming aired the remainder of the time.

-From August 2009, until August 14, 2010, WNTD carried "Avenue 950", programmed by Sovereign City Radio Services, which featured an eclectic mix of jazz, blues, standards, and adult contemporary from 6:00 PM to 5:00 AM.
+From August 2009, until August 14, 2010, WNTD carried "Avenue 950", programmed by Sovereign City Radio Services, which featured an eclectic mix of jazz, blues, standards, and adult contemporary from 6 p.m. to 5 a.m.
 Relevant Radio continued to air during the remainder of the station's schedule.
 On August 15, 2010, the station began airing Relevant Radio full time.

 In 2014, the station was sold to Starboard Media Foundation, Inc. for $14.4 million.
 The transaction was consummated on May 2, 2014.